20 Google Maps Tricks You’ll Want to Try Immediately

 Who wants to sit in traffic or pay toll after toll?
 Google Maps lets you avoid these travel issues with its “avoid highways” and “avoid tolls” settings.
 “With these turned on, Google Maps will give you alternate routes to avoid the major roads or costly toll highways,” says Kaley Rudolph, tech expert and travel writer for AutoInsuranceEZ.com.
 “This comes in particularly handy if you live in a densely trafficked area like Los Angeles, or you want to skip the rush hour stop-and-go.”
 These tools can also be great for “scenic route” lovers who are looking to see less-traveled areas wherever they’re visiting.

 “To turn these settings on, enter the address of where you want to route and click ‘Directions,'” explains Rudolph.
 “Once the route preview appears, click the three dots in the upper-right-hand corner of the screen, and then go to ‘Route Options’ and turn on your preferences.
 From there, hit the road and enjoy.”
 Sometimes traffic is unavoidable, of course.
-If you get stuck, try these 8 mental tricks to make traffic go by faster.

 Send a message